-- (VIII) Disclosure of Inquiry Ways in Case of any Formulation of Corporate Governance Rules and Relevant Regulations by the Company:
+(VIII) Disclosure of Inquiry Ways in Case of any Formulation of Corporate Governance

-The Company has established the regulations related to corporate governance, e.g. "Sustainable Development Best Practice Principles," the "Corporate Social Responsibility Best Practice Principles," the "Ethical Corporate Management Best Practice Principles," the "Operational Procedures of Handling Internal Material Information and Preventing Insider Trading," the "Internal Control System," the "Rules of Procedure for Shareholder Meetings", the "Regulations for Electing Directors," the "Regulations Governing Procedure for Board of Directors Meetings," the "Procedures Handling Acquisition or Disposal of Assets," the "Operational Procedures for Loaning of Funds and Endorsement/Guarantee," and the "Rules Governing the Scope of Powers of Independent Directors."
-Please inquire at the "MOPS/Company Governance/Establishment of Regulations Related to Corporate Governance," and the "Company's Website/Investor Section." - (IX) Other important information that is sufficient to enhance the understanding of the operation of corporate governance: - 1.
+- Practice Principles," the "Operational Procedures of Handling Internal Material Information and Preventing Insider Trading," the "Internal Control System," the "Rules of Procedure for Shareholder Meetings", the "Regulations for Electing Directors," the "Regulations Governing Procedure for Board of Directors Meetings," the "Procedures Handling Acquisition or Disposal of Assets," the "Operational Procedures for Loaning of Funds and Endorsement/Guarantee," and the "Rules Governing the Scope of Powers of Independent Directors."
+Please inquire at the "MOPS/Company Governance/Establishment of Regulations Related to Corporate Governance," and the "Company's Website/Corporate Governance." - (IX) Other important information that is sufficient to enhance the understanding of the operation of corporate governance: - 1.
 Relevant units regularly communicate and discuss sufficiently with the CPAs for financial statement audit matters and internal control implementation status. - 2.
 The procedures handling the internal material information comply with the "Operational Procedures of Handling Internal Material Information and Preventing Insider Trading" and "Management and Control Operation for Preventing Insider Trading."
 The disclosure of material information are based on the definitions of the "Regulations Governing the Scope of Material Information and the Means of its Public Disclosure Under Article 157-1, Paragraphs 5 and 6 of the Securities and Exchange Act" and the "Taipei Exchange Procedures for Verification and Disclosure of Material Information of Companies with TPEx Listed Securities" and related regulations.
 To prevent insider trading, anyone who knows material internal information of the Company shall handle the trading of the Company's negotiable securities pursuant to Article 157-1 of the Securities and Exchange Act.
 The Company has also established the internal control mechanism, provided timely education and promotion, and informs directors, managerial officers, and employees of this system to avoid violations of regulations or insider trading.